springload/react-accessible-accordion/README.md

 -   Only ever use
     [phrasing content](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content)
     inside of your `AccordionItemHeading` component.
 If in doubt, use text only.
--   Always provide an `aria-level` prop to your `AccordionItemHeading` component, _especially_ if you are nesting accordions.
-This attribute is a signal used by assistive technologies (eg. screenreaders) to determine which heading level (ie. `h1`-`h6`) to treat your heading as.
+-   Remember to provide an `ariaLevel` prop to your `AccordionItemHeading` component, when you are nesting accordions.
+The levels are used by assistive technologies (eg. screenreaders) to infer structure, by default each heading uses `h3` .

 If you have any questions about your implementation, then please don't be afraid to get in touch via our